Kearny Arizona Real Estate Market Report — August 2026

 Frequently Asked Questions

-Three-bedroom Kearny Arizona Real Estate homes in June 2026 cluster between $135,000 and $185,000, with most homes built between 1958 and 1975 sitting on quarter-acre lots.
+Three-bedroom Kearny Arizona Real Estate homes in August 2026 cluster between $130,000 and $190,000, with most homes built between 1958 and 1975 sitting on quarter-acre lots.
 Updated three-bedroom homes with modernized kitchens and newer roofing land at the top of that range; original-condition homes from the Kennecott era anchor the bottom.

 Four-bedroom Kearny Arizona Real Estate homes are scarce… typically only one or two on the market at a time.
-June 2026 active four-bedroom inventory ranges from $100,000 for fixer-upper homes to $250,000 for updated larger-footprint properties.
+August 2026 active four-bedroom inventory ranges from $100,000 for fixer-upper homes to $220,000 for updated larger-footprint properties.
 Most four-bedroom homes in Kearny started life as expansions of the original three-bedroom Kennecott layout.

 The Kearny AZ real estate market is one of the few entry-level markets remaining in Arizona where median price stays under $200,000.
 The Kearny AZ real estate market favors patient buyers with cash or strong financing… homes built in the 1958-1975 era often need updated electrical, roofing, and HVAC, so inspection contingencies and renovation budgets are critical.
 There is no condo or townhome inventory in this market.

-Many Kearny homes for sale never make it to public-facing sites because the local agent network closes deals directly.
-A dedicated Kearny specialist can surface pre-MLS listings, pocket inventory, and owner-direct opportunities that buyers searching alone will never see.
-With only 11 active listings on most months, early access to listings is a meaningful competitive edge.
+Many Kearny homes for sale never make it to the national portals because the local agent network closes deals directly.
+A dedicated full-time agent/broker that specializes in Kearny can surface pre-market and pocket inventory that buyers searching alone will never see.
+With only 11 active listings in most months, early access to Kearny homes for sale is a meaningful competitive edge, and it is one-to-one texting, not a subscription list.

 Multiple-offer situations on Kearny homes for sale are rare but not impossible.
 The buyer pool is small, so most listings sell to the first qualified offer.
 The exceptions are updated homes priced under $150,000 and any move-in-ready property with new HVAC and roof… these can attract two or three offers within the first week.
-Otherwise, expect a 70-plus-day marketing window on most listings.
+Otherwise, expect a 100-plus-day marketing window on most listings.

 Kearny Pinal County real estate trades at a slight premium to Hayden and Winkelman because Kearny is incorporated, has its own police department, K-12 schools, library, and town services.
-Hayden ($120K to $150K range) and Winkelman ($100K to $140K range) carry similar copper-economy exposure but lack the town infrastructure.
+Hayden ($115K to $145K range) and Winkelman ($95K to $135K range) carry similar copper-economy exposure but lack the town infrastructure.
 Buyers comparing Copper Basin markets should weigh services and schools alongside price.

 Get Personalized Kearny Arizona Real Estate Data